pranavmarla/quantum-wordle/internal-use-only/design-notes.md

     - When player chooses to measure board, all qubits are measured (only 1 shot)
         - For each qubit that was in superposition, its spot in board is designated `O` or `X` depending on whether the measurement collapsed it to `|0>` or `|1>`
         - If game gets to the end (board is filled up) and there are still un-measured superpositions, they are automatically measured
+        - Regardless of whether user chooses to measure or board automatically measures because game got to the end, it doesn't print any message that it's doing so -- at least, none that is visible before the output is cleared and the measured game board is displayed
     - Note: Uses `from IPython.display import clear_output; clear_output(wait=False)` to replace previous output!

 - Wordle: